ericleasemorgan/reader-toolbox/docs/_build/html/_sources/commands.rst.txt

 The result will be a human-readable snippet of text listing the name(s) of the carrel as it appears on your file system, who published (created) the carrel and when, the Distant Reader process used to create the carrel and the associated input, a number of extents (sizes) describing the carrel, and the most frequent statistically significant computed keywords.

+When it comes to the number of words, some context is beneficial.
+A carrel of 1 million words begins to be large.
+The Bible is about .8 million words long.
+Herman Melville's Moby Dick is about .2 million words long.
+The typical scholarly journal article is about .005 (5,000) words long.
+Depending on the size of the carrel, different modeling techniques are apropos.

 Think of the output of the ``info`` command akin to a traditional library catalog card.
 Remember those?
 For most of us, probably not.